 LLM HALLUCINATIONS AND THE NATURE OF MACHINE UNDERSTANDING

-We’re all hallucinating all of the time; when we agree about our hallucinations, that’s what we call reality. -- Anil Seth
+We’re all hallucinating all of the time; when we agree about our hallucinations, that’s what we call reality. -Anil Seth

 Large Language Models (LLMs) are revolutionizing AI and entering our lives, whether chatting online or being baked into our phones.
 They can generate human-like text, answer questions, create novel stories, and even write original Python code.
 After being trained on huge amounts of text, they appear to produce coherent and relevant outputs across a range of topics.
 However, as impressive as they are, they sometimes produce outputs that are inaccurate or inconsistent with known facts – often called hallucinations, confabulations, or even bullshit.
 These errors can have significant consequences like citing fake law precedent or making up terrible, false information about people.